WynnDing/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 Wenwen Ding is a Research Assistant of Machine Intelligence Lab at the Westlake University.
 Her research interests include information technology, operational research, data science and analytics.
-She participates the Data Mining in Economic and Finance group, which applies deep learning algorithms and reinforcement learning into economic domain.
+She participates in the Data Mining in Economic and Finance group, which applies deep learning algorithms and reinforcement learning into economic domain.